hemantksingh/messup-learn/practice/Testing Strategy.md

+---
+title: "Testing Strategy"
+summary: "What a test is for, why the I/O boundary matters more than the unit or integration label, and how to test performance."
+kind: opinion
+status: current
+last_reviewed: 2026-09-16
+sources: []
+tags: [testing, tdd, bdd, unit-tests, integration-tests, performance-testing]
+---
 # Testing Strategy

 The [purpose of testing](https://dannorth.net/2021/07/26/we-need-to-talk-about-testing) is not solely about identifying defects in code.
 It's about gaining confidence in the software's ability to meet user needs and business goals.
 Effective testing strategies should prioritise preventing issues from arising in the first place.
 This starts from architectural choices and defining well-designed user interfaces that minimise the likelihood of errors.
 North argues that the role of dedicated testers might diminish as development teams adopt better "_test thinking_" practices.